 - Via the Advance Reservation System (ARS)

 - Interactively by running an SLB script on any HPC system

-This last option is new and allows the user to make a license reservation for any time (present or future) without going through PBS or ARS.
+This last option allows the user to make a license reservation for any time (present or future) without going through the batch queuing system or ARS.
 The intention is to allow users to reserve licenses for interactive work.
 This is described in detail later.

 1.2.
 Requesting Assistance

 The HPC Help Desk is available to help users with unclassified problems, issues, or questions.
 Analysts are on duty 8:00 a.m. - 8:00 p.m.
 Eastern, Monday - Friday (excluding Federal holidays).

 2. Using the SLB via the Batch Queuing System

 To use shared licenses in a batch queuing system job, all you must do is specify which licenses the batch queuing system needs to access.
 This specification is most easily done in the job script but can be done on the qsub command line using the -l option.
 After that, you don’t need to do anything else since the batch queuing system and the SLB internally handle the license reservation processing.